 Not Related to the Severity of Sleep Apnea

-One of the reasons why people might experience sleep apnea headaches but not other symptoms is that that headaches aren’t related to the severity of sleep apnea.
+One of the reasons people might experience sleep apnea headaches but not other symptoms is that headaches aren’t related to the severity of sleep apnea.
 People with sleep apnea headaches don’t have worse oxygen saturation.
 They don’t have longer apneic episodes or more of them.

 We Don’t Understand Sleep Apnea Headaches

 So, why are sleep apnea headaches different from other sleep apnea symptoms?
-We’re not entirely certain.
+We’re not entirely sure.
 We aren’t even certain of the mechanism that links sleep apnea to headaches in the first place.
 We just know that there’s a link.
 And we know that it affects maybe 12-18% of sleep apnea sufferers.

 And we know that sleep apnea treatment can help eliminate sleep apnea headaches.